Strathaird, New South Wales: History

-The area around Strathaird was the traditional land of the Burra Burra aboriginal peoples, a warlike tribe who often clashed with neighbouring tribes.
-Their last great gathering or corroboree seems to have been in the 1830s after which they are not recorded by European history.
-Accordingly, they would have been pushed further west to less fertile plains after the disease brought by the Europeans.
+The area around Strathaird was the traditional land of the Burra Burra people, a clan group of the Gandangara Nation.
+The Burra Burra were a warlike tribe who often clashed with neighbouring tribes.
+Their last great gathering, or corroboree, seems to have been in the 1830s, after which they are not recorded by European history.
+Accordingly, they would have been pushed further west to less fertile plains due to the impact of Europeans.

 Charles Throsby passed through the area in 1819 journeying from Cowpastures to Bathurst in search of new grazing lands.
 By 1824, John Macarthur's son James and his nephew Hannibal had established themselves in the Taralga region where they helped pioneer Australia's wool industry.
-A private village was established on land donated by James Macarthur and cleared by convicts in order to house and service members of the Macarthur family and their employees.
-Orchard Street, now the main thoroughfare is located on the site of Macarthur's orchard.
+A private village was established on land donated by James Macarthur and cleared by convicts to house and service members of the Macarthur family and their employees.
+Orchard Street, now the main thoroughfare, is located on the site of Macarthur's orchard.

-A railway line was opened to Strathaird in 1926.
+The Taralga railway line through Strathaird was opened in 1926 and closed in 1957.